 Responsibilities under Tier 4 Guide

 As a Tier 4 visa holder you have certain extra responsibilities under the terms of your visa.
-The IST publish a handy ‘Responsibilities under Tier 4’ guide each year and the guide for 2017-18 is now available from the following link:
+The IST publish a handy ‘Responsibilities under Tier 4’ guide each year and the guide for 2017-18 is now available here.

 As part of your responsibilities, you will be required to come to the College Graduate Office (1st floor Bull) during the first week of each term to make your visa contact.
 The sign-in dates for this year are: